Professor of English Education

-Melissa Schieble is an Associate Professor at Hunter College in the English Education program and at The Graduate Center in Urban Education.
-She is the faculty advisor for the MA program in Adolescent English Education jointly offered by the School of Education and the English department.
-She earned her BS in secondary English education and MS and PhD in curriculum and instruction with an emphasis on literacy studies from the University of Wisconsin-Madison.
+Melissa Schieble is a Professor at Hunter College in the English Education program and at The Graduate Center in Urban Education.
 She taught middle and high school English prior to joining the faculty at Hunter College in 2009 and has worked in teacher education internationally.

 - Ph.D.
 (2009) Curriculum and Instruction (Literacy Studies) University of Wisconsin-Madison